 …little documentary evidence before the Helenistic Age, the Elephantine Papyri and the New Testament for any synagogue.
 However, it must have come into being in the confused and disorganized state of affairs between the fall of the first commonwealth and the establishment of the second.

-Scholars are divided on the question because of the lack of definitive proof regarding the origin of synagogues.
-Unsubstantiated tradition holds that Moses founded the first synagogues, but since he never entered the Promised Land, and since there is no mention of synagogues in the five books attributed to Moses (the Torah, or Pentateuch), this is surely an impossibility.
+Scholars disagree on the question because of the lack of definitive proof regarding the origin of synagogues.
+Unsubstantiated tradition holds that Moses founded the first synagogues.
+However, this is surely impossible for two reasons.
+First, he never entered the Promised Land.
+And second, the five books of Moses (the Torah, or Pentateuch) do not mention synagogues.

-The Torah does, however, include a lengthy section prescribing how the tabernacle and its furnishings are to be built.
-In fact, this instruction is so important that the last 16 chapters of the book of Exodus are devoted to it!
+In contrast, the Torah does include a lengthy section prescribing how God wanted Israel to construct the tabernacle.
+In fact, this instruction is so important that it fills the last 16 chapters of the book of Exodus!
 Had Moses established the first synagogues, Scripture would undoubtedly make that clear.

 So what did happen?